Polyconseil/aioamqp/docs/api.rst

    :param str login:         login
    :param str password:      password
    :param str virtualhost:   AMQP virtualhost to use for this connection
-   :param bool ssl:           Create an SSL connection instead of a plain unencrypted one
+   :param bool ssl:          create an SSL connection instead of a plain unencrypted one
-   :param bool verify_ssl:    Verify server's SSL certificate (True by default)
+   :param bool verify_ssl:   verify server's SSL certificate (True by default)
    :param str login_method:  AMQP auth method
-   :param bool insist:        Insist on connecting to a server
+   :param bool insist:       insist on connecting to a server
-   :param AmqpProtocol protocol_factory:
-                   Factory to use, if you need to subclass AmqpProtocol
+   :param AmqpProtocol protocol_factory: factory to use, if you need to subclass AmqpProtocol
-   :param EventLopp loop:          Set the event loop to use
+   :param EventLopp loop:    set the event loop to use

-   :param dict kwargs:        Arguments to be given to the protocol_factory instance
+   :param dict kwargs:       arguments to be given to the protocol_factory instance

 .. code::